devgateway/www.developmentgateway.org/_posts/2015-04-23-financing-the-future-2015-some-hits-and-misses-on-the-future-of-development-finance.md

   hosted a wide range of organizations and Governments for an event entitled “Financing the Future.”
-In essence, the purpose of this event was to collect feedback and share thoughts on the the “zero draft” of the Financing for Development (FfD) outcome document which hit during the event, with the final d
+In essence, the purpose of this event was to collect feedback and share thoughts on the the “zero draft” of the Financing for Development (FfD) outcome document which hit during the event...
 thumbnail: assets/featured-images/cazuodru8aa-mpz.jpg
 thumbnail-fid: "6219"
 thumbnail-alt: ""